dotnet/csharplang/proposals/params-span.md

 ### Overload resolution
 Overload resolution will continue to prefer overloads that are applicable in [_normal form_](../../spec/expressions.md#applicable-function-member) rather than [_expanded form_](../../spec/expressions.md#applicable-function-member).

-For overloads that are applicable in _expanded form_, [Better function member](../../spec/expressions.md#better-function-member) will be updated to prefer `params` types in a specific order:
+For overloads that are applicable in _expanded form_, [better function member](../../spec/expressions.md#better-function-member) will be updated to prefer `params` types in a specific order:

 > When performing this evaluation, if `Mp` or `Mq` is applicable in its expanded form, then `Px` or `Qx` refers to a parameter in the expanded form of the parameter list.
 >